 Lawyers must also inform NC IOLTA when opening or closing IOLTA accounts.
-The NC IOLTA Status Update Form should be used for this purpose.
+The NC IOLTA Information Update Form should be used for this purpose.
 It should also be used to report employment or address changes.

 As of July 1, 2010, lawyers may hold IOLTA accounts only at “eligible” banks that will agree to pay IOLTA accounts the highest rate available to that bank’s other customers when the IOLTA accounts meet the same minimum balance or other account qualifications (comparability requirement).
 NC IOLTA maintains a list of eligible banks.